Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/re_engine/get_start.rst

     The software ones will be used to generate the L3 ``RegexEngine`` objects.

-Secondly, you definitely want to compile the regex pattern to see if it is a valid one and supprted by our regex-VM hardware before triggering the regex matching process.
+Second, you definitely want to compile the regex pattern to see if it is a valid one and supprted by the regex-VM hardware before triggering the regex matching process.

 .. code-block:: cpp